CrayLabs/SmartSim/doc/ensemble.rst

 .. _TS_raw_string_ensemble:

 ---------------------------------
-Define TorchScripts as raw string
+Define TorchScripts as Raw String
 ---------------------------------
 Users can upload TorchScript functions from string to send to a colocated or standalone ``Orchestrator``.
 This feature is supported by the